Back to blog

 3. TTL jitter prevents many keys from expiring at the same second.

-4. The database is the fallback, not the first victim.
+4. The database is the fallback, reached only when the cache cannot answer.

 The stampede calculation